 I make no judgments.
 Not (fortunately) my job.
-I've made no shortage of mistakes and I certainly wouldn't care to be married to someone I didn't even like.
+I've made no shortage of mistakes and I certainly wouldn't care to be married to someone I don't even like.

-Note that in the first example, in the short term at least, only one person is involved.
+Note that in the first example, coffee creamer, in the short term at least only one person is involved, you.
 In the second, at least three, and likely, many more.
 We have to share the playground with other kids.

-And I must point out that birth control is available at any convenience store and that employing it is the prudent thing to do.
+And I must point out that birth control is available at any convenience store and that employing it would have been the prudent thing to do.

 Next up, door...
 Sorry, listen, while I know this is the era of the casual hookup and that sex, formally considered the most intimate activity two humans beings can engage in, is nowadays just another need to be taken care of, I can't help but wonder.

-Given (evil microscopic) bugs and babies, and the and the dramatic qualitative difference between having sex and making love to someone you love (or, at least are deeply in like with), I should think that prudence trumps immediately and unconditionally surrendering to your howling DNA.
+Given (evil microscopic) bugs, and babies, and the dramatic qualitative difference between having sex and making love to someone you love (or, at least are deeply in like with), I should think that prudence trumps immediately and unconditionally surrendering to your howling DNA.

 So, either you or someone(s) you take seriously, didn't toss the tot out with the jacuzzi water.
 Good.
 You're not just adrift on the Sea of Life, you've set a course and have a destination.
 Life is hard.
 Life with a context, less so (more on this in a minute).

 Two things.
-What you say, goes, but only for you (HT to Thaddeus Golas).
+What you say, goes, but only for you (HT: Thaddeus Golas).
 The sermon you live is much more powerful, and effective, than the sermon you preach.

-Door number three: Everyone else.
+Door number three: The door for people that reject doors one and two.
 This is my door, and while many choose it, I'll only speak for myself.

 I try to practice prudence for two reasons.
 (Today's column is sponsored only by the number two.
 The letter P didn't pay its bill.)
 Prudence is what separates the

-While I believe in and have written about the concept of gut first, brain later I'm an almost rabid proponent of the importance brain later.
-This is the gift that enabled/enables us to rise to/remain at --the top of the food chain.
+While I believe in and have written about the concept of gut first, brain later I'm an almost rabid proponent of the importance of brain later.
+This is the gift that enabled/enables us to rise to/remain at -- the top of the food chain.

-Thomas Hobbes said the state of nature is a war of all against wherein life is solitary, poor, nasty, brutish and short.
+Thomas Hobbes is famous for pointing out that the state of nature is a war of all against all wherein life is solitary, poor, nasty, brutish and short.
 Word!
 The state of nature also doesn't include books or grilled cheese sandwiches (shudder).

 As to life with a context, yes Virginia (or Iggy), one could plausibly argue that, as is often said, life's a bitch and then you die.
 Who gives a damn about prudence, or any sort of virtue for that matter?
 Do as you please and try not to get caught if it's illegal.
 Door number one thinking.

-What I mean by a life with (a)context is simply life with an imposed framework.
+What I mean by life with a context is simply a life with an imposed framework.
 Those folks that choose door number two are supplied with a time-tested framework that imposes order on chaos (as defined by the previous paragraph), which is part of the appeal.

-In my semi-humble opinion (and I'm not alone), as long as you keep an open mind, a life with context, that is: personal rules, goals, interesting work, a code that defines/acknowledges sharing the playground, Arete, (insert your thoughts here), etc, is just better than embracing self-indulgence and chaos.
+In my semi-humble opinion (and I'm not alone), as long as you keep an open mind, a life with context, that is: personal rules, goals, interesting work, a code that defines/acknowledges the sharing of the playground, Arete, or (insert your thoughts here), is just better than embracing self-indulgence and chaos.

 It feels better.
 It's something you have to feel, directly experience -- mere words won't do.
 Decide, resist drifting, and you'll know.
 If/when it stops working, make a new decision.
 Poppa loves you.